 The same weekend, I also fortunate enough to attend a fundraising charity ball for Mind (#mindcharity).
 I usually attend these types of events 2-3 times a year, but every time forget how to tie a bow tie.
 Now I know I could go and buy a clip-on, but the let’s be honest, there is something James Bond’esq about wearing a proper tie.
 So, after some verbal expression of frustration, I ended up going online to find the answer.
 Why do I mention this, well, if the tie retailer had some instructional content, not only would that have generated some loyalty but if they also used a modern retailing platform, the act of watching the video should have prompted a suggestion to buy some new cuff-links or related attire, but sadly, they didn’t.
 No olive to go with my Vodka martini.

-If you are interested in evolving into a data driven retailer or simply wish to know more, please get in touch.
+If you are interested in evolving into data driven retailing or simply wish to know more, please get in touch.
 MI6 need not apply.
 Best wishes, Tim